flyteorg/flytekit/plugins/flytekit-float/README.md

 ### Defaults

+Compute resources:
+* If only requests are specified, there are no limits.
+* If only limits are specified, the requests are equal to the limits.
-If no resource requests or limits are specified, the default used for job submission is `cpu="1"` and `mem="1Gi"`.
+* If neither resource requests nor limits are specified, the default requests used for job submission are `cpu="1"` and `mem="1Gi"`, and there are no limits.

 If no container image is specified, the default used for job submission is `DefaultImages.default_image()`.